Orphans & Vulnerable Children Major/Minor

 Contact the OVC Program

-The Orphans & Vulnerable Children major is for someone who is passionate about vulnerable children and wants to explore his or her calling as it relates to their needs.
-These students should be searching for the route to best equip themselves with the technical skills to serve this population.
+The Orphans & Vulnerable Children major is for someone who is passionate about vulnerable children and wants to explore his or her calling as it relates to the needs of children.
+These students should be searching for the route to best equip themselves to improve the human condition.
+They should also be motivated by social justice, equity, and sustainability and constantly evolving in their careers as they research, learn, teach, and grow.

 All children are technically vulnerable.
 But, in the international community, the term “vulnerable children” refers to young persons under the age of 18 who are unprotected, unable to receive adequate care, or unable to cope with or recover from a systemic loss of power (economic hardship, lack of stability, social exclusion, etc.).
 Vulnerability is most often identified in orphans-children who have lost a mother, a father, both parents, or a primary caregiver.